thinking-with-computers/ludus-spec/README.md

 As with `cond`, if no clause matches, an error is raised.
 Also, as with `cond`, there are multiple ways of writing the default case, to wit: idiomatically, the placeholder (`_`) will match and not bind a name.
 You may also use the reserved word `else`.

 ###### Use `else` and `_`
-Best practice is to use `else` or `_` for default cases in both `cond` and `match`, since they behave similarly.
+Best practice is to use `else` or `_` for default cases in both `cond` and `match`, since they behave similarly in all conditional forms.
 If you use a literal truthy value to form your default clause in `cond`, that is substantially different behaviour than using a literal value in `match` (which will only match on equality).

 ###### Unresolved design decisions
 * _Unused bound names?_ Do we want to raise an error for unused bound names in the right-hand expression of a `match` clause?
 A name will always match, and so swallow any clauses below it.
 Probably binding a name without using it is unintended. _Temporary answer: errors on unused bound names._